MetanoKid/coding-scars/_drafts/log-window-3.md

 ## ViewModel

-We could have a new `ViewModel` called `LogSystem` which contains the name of the system (as received from the host) as well as the state of the checkbox we'll have.
+We could have a new `ViewModel` called `LogSystem` which contains the name of the system (as received from the host) as well as the state of the checkbox we'll present to the user.
 Something like:

 {% highlight c# %}
 public class LogSystem